Aminoid/react-native-activity-recognition/README.md

 ### `subscribe(callback: Function): Function`
 Subscribes a callback function to be invoked on each activity update.
 Returns a function which can be called in order to unsubscribe.
-The update callback will be invoked with an object representing the detected activities and their confidence percentage.
+The update callback will be invoked with an array of detected activities with their confidence percentage.

 ### `stop(): void`
 Stops listening for activity updates.

-### `getMostProbableActivity(detectedActivities: Object): Object`
-Util function to determine the most probable activity `type` and its `confidence` percentage based on the detectedActivities object used in the `subscribe` callback.
-For example: `{ type: 'STILL', confidence: 77 }`

 ## Credits / prior art